Coulter Red Sox 1968

 Carillon Sultans 1996-2003

-The Sultans played home games in Friedensfeld.
-The players for the most part were local products of the Carillon Junior team and the majority of the players are still very much involved in the Carillon Minor Baseball Association.
-The Sultans competed in the Winnipeg Senior League which became a very strong League after 1998 when the Red Boine League folded.
-The Sultans won League championships in 1998, 1999, 2001, and 2002.
-In 1999, they were silver medalists at the Western Canadian AA Championship tournament.
+The Carillon Sultans played their home games in Friedensfeld.
+For the most part, the players were local products of the Carillon junior team, and the majority of the players continued their involvement in Carillon baseball long after their playing days.
+The Sultans competed in the Winnipeg Senior League, which became very strong after the Redboine League folded in 1998.
+The Sultans won the league championships in 1998, 1999, 2001, and 2002.
+In 1999, they also won silver at the Western Canadian AA Championships.

 Brandon Cloverleafs 2006-2012

-The Brandon Cloverleafs had a team in the Manitoba Senior Baseball League in every one of its 55 years.
-Among its strongest teams were the ones the Cloverleafs put on the field from 2006 through 2012.
-In these seven years the club won two MSBL pennants and five League and Provincial championships.
-At Nationals they represented Manitoba very well with a silver medal in 2007 and fourth place finishes in both 2010 and 2011.
+The Brandon Cloverleafs had a team in the Manitoba Senior Baseball League (MSBL) for every one of its 55 years.
+Among Brandon’s strongest teams was the one it put on the field between 2006 and 2012.
+In these seven years, the club won two MSBL pennants and five League and Provincial Championships.
+At Nationals, they represented Manitoba very well by winning a silver medal in 2007, and a fourth place finish in both 2010 and 2011.
 The Cloverleafs were also Baseball Manitoba’s High Performance Team of the Year in 2007.

 The Sager Family